 Cook and mix it over a low flame for about 10 minutes or until the color is similar to a light caramel.
 Then, add pepper, celery, and onions and mix until coated well.

-Next, add chicken broth, tomato paste, parsley, Cajun seasoning, cayenne pepper, bay leaf, and bring to boil.
+Next, add chicken broth, tomato paste, parsley, Cajun seasoning, cayenne pepper, and bay leaf, and bring to a boil.